MartianZoo/solarnet/README.md

 Want to just [browse through](https://github.com/MartianZoo/solarnet/tree/main/canon/src/main/java/dev/martianzoo/tfm/canon) how the game components are defined?

-Don't expect everything to make sense right away; just breeze over the things that don't.
+It should be interesting, just don't expect everything to make sense right away.
+Try to just breeze over the things that don't.

 ### Poke around in the implementation?